 A branch is a subdivision of a foreign parent organization that is not financially independent.
 It can only carry out those activities that are permitted and available to the parent foreign organization.
 No capital or shareholders are required to open a branch in Romania.
 The parent company is responsible for its subsidiary.

-S.R.L. company advantages in Romania
+Advantages of incorporating an S.R.L. company in Romania

 The most commonly used type of company in Romania is an S.R.L. based on the brief description of the most popular legal forms above.